SamueleGiraudo/Calimba/Help.md

 ### Stacking
-To play some notes at the same time, separate them with the operator `#`, called _stacking operator_.
+To play some notes at the same time, we separate these with the operator `#`, called _stacking operator_.

 For instance,
 ```